-

 - Arabs and Berbers

-Throughout the country, despite the years of French and Spanish colonial rule and the presence of modern and cosmopolitan cities like Rabat and Casablanca, a more distant past constantly makes its presence felt.
-Fez, perhaps the most beautiful of all Arab cities, maintains a life still rooted in medieval times, when a Moroccan kingdom stretched from Senegal to northern Spain.
+Throughout the country, despite the years of French and Spanish colonial rule and the presence of modern, cosmopolitan cities like Rabat and Casablanca, a more distant past constantly makes its presence felt.
+Fez, perhaps the most beautiful of all Arab cities, maintains a way of life still rooted in medieval times, when a Moroccan kingdom stretched from Senegal to northern Spain.
+It's a city that often features in classic Morocco itineraries for its rich cultural heritage.

 In the mountains of the Atlas and the Rif, it’s still possible to draw up tribal maps of the Berber population.
 As a backdrop to all this, the country’s physical make-up is extraordinary: from the Mediterranean coast, through four mountain ranges, to the empty sand and scrub of the Sahara.
 Check out our Morocco travel guide for everything you need to know before you go.